Last updated: July 31, 2026 · By Adrian Lefler

 - Avoid redirect chains (A → B → C → D)

-AI platforms, on the other hand, don’t just rank sites, they decide which sources to pull from when generating answers, and they only pull from sites they can load almost instantly.
+AI platforms go a step further.
+They don’t just rank sites, they decide which sources to pull from when generating answers, and they pull almost exclusively from sites they can load near-instantly.
+If your website isn’t fast enough, AI doesn’t see it, doesn’t quote it, and pulls information about your practice from someone else instead.

 - Test your site’s speed so you know exactly what’s slowing things down

-- Fix the easy stuff first—images, scripts, and caching
+- Fix the easy stuff first: images, scripts, and caching

 - Upgrade your hosting and DNS if your server response time is dragging